USNS Lt. George W. G. Boyce: U.S. Army service

 Waterville Victory operated under the control of the War Shipping Administration until July 1946 when she was transferred to the Army Transportation Service and renamed USAT Lt.
 George W. G. Boyce.
 She was inactivated in February 1950 and entered the Maritime Commission Reserve Fleet at Olympia, Washington.

 U.S. Navy service

 Korean War service

 Following the Communist invasion of South Korea in June 1950, Lt.
 George W. G. Boyce underwent reactivation.
 She was acquired by the Navy from the Maritime Commission on 9 August and assigned to the Military Sea Transportation Service (MSTS).

-Manned by a civilian crew, she departed Seattle, Washington, 29 September and steamed to the Far East with military cargo.
+Crewed by civilians, she departed Seattle, Washington, 29 September and steamed to the Far East with military cargo.
 During much of the period in the Korean War, she bolstered the seaborne supply line between the United States and the Far East carrying supplies to ports in Japan, South Korea, Formosa, and Okinawa.
 In addition she supplied American bases in the Aleutian Islands.